 Save money!
 Emulation is a great way to cut hardware costs, especially in schools and businesses where it can ease the pain of cross-platform computing in a mixed Mac/PC environment.
 With emulation, older Macs can gradually be replaced over time with Windows based PCs as new PCs are purchased and the software migrated from the older Macs to the new PC.
 No sudden switch-over required!
 Our SoftMac XP product line, optimized for Windows XP and the Pentium 4 processor, makes copying files between Mac and PC disks a trivial drag-and-drop operation and allows sharing of Macintosh files across a network of PCs.

-Ready for Windows XP and 64-bit Windows 7: Our Gemulator 9.0 and SoftMac 9.0 releases push the envelope even further with technology which can deliver faster than real-time emulation of Motorola 680x0 series processors taking advantage of the high bus bandwidth architecture and large L2 cache size of today's Intel and AMD processors.
+Ready for Windows 7 and Windows 10: Our Gemulator 9.0 and SoftMac 9.0 releases for Windows 7 and later push the envelope even further with technology which can deliver faster than real-time emulation of Motorola 680x0 series processors taking advantage of the high bus bandwidth architecture and large L2 cache size of today's Intel and AMD processors.

 Always free!
-We follow the Linux philosophy of allowing our software to be downloaded free of charge from our web site.
+We follow the Linux philosophy of allowing our software and source to be downloaded free of charge from our web site.

 Mailing address: For U.S. Post, UPS, DHL, or FedEx deliveries, for sending payment, or for trading in hardware, our shipping address is:

 14150 NE 20th Street, PMB 302

 General inquiries, comments, or product feedback, contact us by email at: email@example.com or visit our Facebook page at https://www.facebook.com/darekmihocka/

 Most emails are responded to the same day or by the next business day.
 Please allow 48 to 72 hours for a response before resubmitting your email.
 Please follow our Bug Reporting procedure for submitting information to our technical support staff.